sabin2000pro/Connect-4/README.md

 > 5. Run the executable file.

 > 6. Finally don't forget to type in "nmake clean" to clean any junk files necessary, ie any junk .exe/.obj files.

+# Data Structures & Algorithms Used

+> A 2-D char array has been used to build the game board which allows players to make a move.

+> The ***Linear Search Algorithm*** is used to check for win diagonally, horizontally or diagonally.

+> ***Stack Data Structure*** used to push & pop a move that has been made by a player.

+# Game Menu